 By the Numbers

-53% of the people in Malawi live below the poverty line
+51% of the country’s people in Malawi live below the poverty line

 Malawi, according to the United Nations, is one of the world’s least developed countries and also one of the most populous.
-The UN also reports that Malawi’s rates of population growth, fertility and mortality for mothers and children are among the highest in Africa.
+Poverty is widespread—half of the country lives below the national poverty line, and nearly two-thirds of the population survives on less than $1.25 a day.

 How Islamic Relief is Helping